The Doctor Falls by Steven Moffat

 The episode is good, if slightly less so than last week’s World Enough and Time, but this is hardly unusual for Doctor Who finales.
 As far as two-part finales go, you have to go all the way back to The Parting of the Ways in 2005 to find a Finale that was better than it’s preceding episode.
 Moffat’s writing, Talalay’s direction and Murray Gold’s score all perform, as do the cast, and I did really like large parts of the episode, but like Hell Bent last year, you feel like if Moffat had gone a slightly different route with the plot, it could have been even better.

-While the double-Mastercide may look like the end for the character, Moffat’s handily left a way out for Chibnall (or any other future showrunners) in that Missy can’t remember if she is Simm’s direct successor or another incarnation (or incarnations) of the Master came in between them.
+While the double-Mastercide may look like the end for the character, Moffat’s handily left a way out for Chibnall (or any other future showrunners) in that Missy can’t remember if she is Simm’s direct successor or if another incarnation (or incarnations) of the Master came in between them.
 While the Master and Missy’s end were neat and neatly refuted last week’s declaration that ‘you would never be so…self-destructive’, it was a bit underwhelming in that we saw neither regenerate (though in Simm’s case that may be because of the get-out clause I mentioned earlier) but primarily it felt wrong for me that the Doctor didn’t know about Missy’s change of heart.
 While that’s tragic in itself its not really satisfying, and I really hope she has some kind of appearance in the Xmas special to correct this oversight.
 I had mixed feelings about the Master-Missy part of the episode.
 While it was very fun seeing them together, and while I much preferred Moffat’s writing of Simm’s Master to that of Russell T. Davies (Seriously what the fuck was he doing in The End of Time with that stupid undead cannibal gimmick?!?!) it didn’t feel all that consequential in the end.
 They argue with the Doctor, they refuse to fight, Missy changes her mind and they kill each other.
 Not really a plotline that works when crammed into about a quarter of the episode.
 A multi-master story should have been the focus of the finale (as should a Cybermen evolution come to think of it) but Capaldi’s imminent demise and Bill’s predicament ended up overshadowing them both.

 Ah yes, Bill.
 While I’m sure some fans will be annoyed that this is the third time Moffat has saved companions who looked destined for death, for me Bill’s reprieve seemed far more merited than Clara’s or even Amy and Rory’s.
 (I still maintain, Clara should either have stayed dead or simply died properly at the end of Hell Bent.
 I also maintain Amy and Rory should have died jumping off that roof rather than being trapped in the 1930’s.
 Both would have been much stronger exits.)
 Bill’s is nowhere near as annoying for two reasons: firstly Bill hasn’t been a long-term companion like the others and thus her death would have seemed less merited and premature, and secondly because Heather’s appearance tied up a loose end from the Pilot, while by comparison neither Clara nor Amy’s rescues were in any way foreshadowed or narratively justified.
 Bill’s was.